arghanath007/Django/Django.md

 > Overrides the default behaviour of Django and gives the unique id for the data. 'editable=False' means that the id cannot be edited in a form. 'primary_key=True' means that the id is the primary key.
 We are overriding the default 'id' field given by the Django Model and using uuids instead.

+## Database Relationships

+### project= models.ForeignKey(Project, on_delete=models.CASCADE)

+> Relationship between the two models(Project and Review).
+'Project' is the model name where we are creating the relationship.
+This is a **One to Many** relationship. 'on_delete=models.CASCADE' means that when the 'Project' model is deleted, the 'Review' model will be deleted as well. 'models.SET_NULL' means that the 'Review' model will be left alone and not deleted and the 'project' field will be set to 'Null' when the 'Project' model is deleted.

+### tags=models.ManyToManyField('Tag', blank=True)

+> Many To Many relationship between Project and Tag Model.

 # Admin Panel

 ### admin.site.register(Project)